Carreau/ipython-wiki/IPEP-20:-Informal-structure-of-cell-metadata.md

 assumption that the `name` field is unique across a notebook.
 When writing this value to a cell metadata field, implementations should do their best to avoid having duplicate `name`s across cells, warning the user about duplication and proposing an alternative.

 ### Allowed value

-The value of the name field should be a non-empty string.
+As well as for other metadta, and in addition, the value of the name field should be a non-empty String.
 If the value is an empty string or `undefined`, an implementation is able to assume that the field is non-existent or not set.
 If the value is something other than a string, implementations can also act as if the field was not set, but are advised to do their best not to modify the current value unless explicitly requested by the user.

 ### Allowed characters.

 Do we stick to ASCII?
 Do we recommend not to use spaces?
 Try to avoid quotes? -- single? double?

-### Case sensitivity
+Do we want case sensitivity?

 ## `tags`